pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ```

-  - It helps the World when they have no clear idea how to change one
+  - It helps the Scenarist when they have no clear idea how to change one
     situation, allowing them to instead change a different situation that right
 now comes easier to them.